tolitius/redclaw/README.md

 {:age 4603000000}
 ```

-clojure seq functions, such as `into`, for maps, sets, etc.. would work the same way they do on clojure seqs taking vectors and all:
+clojure seq functions, such as `into`, for maps, sets, lists, etc.. would work the same way they do on clojure seqs taking vectors and all:

 ```clojure
 ;; a set